FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 Once the pilot project is complete, a full review will be undertaken which will

-formulate the basis of any future “self-help” scheme.--- 4
+formulate the basis of any future “self-help” scheme.
+---
+4

 In addition, for clarity purposes, under insurance advice previously sought by